Food For All Nonprofit, Organic, Community Permaculture Farm and Food Forest:

 Spring and Summer 2017:

-This year was the most productive so far.
-My garden is a very small backyard garden in rainy, cold, industrial Providence RI so given those limitations I was happy with the yield.
-I grew and donated to meal sites at Open Table and St. Stephen’s in Providence 40.97 pounds of tomatoes, 18.18 lbs of peppers, 1 lb of peas, 8.86 pounds of lettuce, 15.94 pounds of kale, 1 2/3 lbs of carrots, 1.02 lbs of cauliflower leaves, and 2.59 lbs of rainbow chard, a total of 89.9 pounds of food.
+My backyard garden is very small because I only have so much space there in rainy, cold, industrial Providence RI but I try to do the best I can there.
+In 2017 I grew and donated to meal sites at Open Table and St. Stephen’s in Providence 40.97 pounds of tomatoes, 18.18 lbs of peppers, 1 lb of peas, 8.86 pounds of lettuce, 15.94 pounds of kale, 1 2/3 lbs of carrots, 1.02 lbs of cauliflower leaves, and 2.59 lbs of rainbow chard, a total of 89.9 pounds of food.
 Not everything grown and donated is pictured here.
 With a decent parcel of land and the right weather, I will be able to grow thousands of pounds of food to donate.

 Organic lettuce donated to meal sites at Open Table in Providence RI: